 Steering Committee

-The Alliance is lead by a Steering Committee of 9 market operators and farmers from across the state of California.
-Members participate in a bi-monthly 1.5 hr phone call, and contribute 5-10 hours per month on work related to the Alliance, depending on current activities.
+The Alliance is lead by a Steering Committee of 10 market operators and farmers from across the state of California.
+Members participate in a bi-monthly 1.5 hr meeting, and contribute 5-10 hours per month on work related to the Alliance, depending on current activities.
 Steering Committee members support new membership recruitment, help develop and deliver professional development training, and develop policy positions for the Alliance.

 Tasha Ardalan